DrakeRyzer/DrakeSW5E/0 Player's Handbook/Customization Options/Lightsaber Forms/Index.md

 ### Bakuuni Hand Form
 As a bonus action, until the start of your next turn, when a creature enters your reach or moves while within your reach, you can use your reaction to attempt to shove the creature.
 On a success, you can choose shove the target an additional 5 feet.

-Additionally, if you take or have taken the Attack action this turn, you can make an unarmed strike as a part of this bonus action.
+Additionally, if you take or have taken the Attack action this turn, you can make an unarmed strike.

 ### Djem So Form
 As a bonus action, you can add half your Wisdom or Charisma modifier (your choice, minimum of +1) to one ability check or attack roll you make using Strength before the end of your next turn.